cbcore-demo/cb-code-examples/cd/using-dsl.md

     getGroups().each { groups.push(it) }
     groups

-Or to just capture the name of each result (not the it.name refers to the collection and not any of the values in the result):
+Or to just capture the name of each result (note the it.name refers to the collection and not any of the values in the result):

     groups = []
     getGroups().each { groups.push(it.name) } // OR getGroups().each { groups.push(it.groupName) }